-Number of Opioid Treatment Programs in the US
+Number of Treatment Programs in the US and Types of Treatment Provided

 "The proportions of facilities offering the major types of care—outpatient, residential (non-hospital), and hospital inpatient—changed little between 2006 and 2016.
 Opioid treatment programs (OTPs), certified by SAMHSA, provide medication-assisted therapy with methadone, buprenorphine, and extended-release injectable naltrexone (Vivitrol®).
 Facilities with OTPs can be associated with any type of care.
 Facilities with OTPs made up 8 to 9 percent of all facilities between 2006 and 2016 [Table 2.4].